wxWidgets/wxPyWeb/pages/downloads.md

 [prerequisites](https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites)
 section.

+This [post](link://slug/2017-08-17-builds-for-linux-with-pip) in the blog provides some additional information and step by step instructions that should work on most Linux systems.

 ### Extra Files

-In addition to the source and binaries available on PyPI there are some extra files which are part of each release, which are hosted at
+In addition to the source and binaries available on PyPI, there are some extra files which are part of each release, which are hosted at
 <https://extras.wxPython.org/wxPython4/extras/>.
 The things you will find there are: